rfgreene/1790-add-merging-documentation-python/README.md

 For more general documentation on the project that is not related to getting set up, including architecture diagrams and engineering decision logs, see [docs/](docs/).

+### Combining CEJST Data with Other Sources

+A guide to combining data from this tool with data from other sources can be found [here](docs/combining_data.md)!

 ## Glossary

 Confused about a term?
 Heard an acronym and have no idea what it stands for?
 Check out [our glossary](docs/glossary.md)!